 Record Your Payroll Processing Procedures

 Documenting your payroll process is an important step in managing payroll.
 With every step of the payroll processing procedure being recorded, you can then easily analyse, audit and identify weak spots in the process.
-After you have come up with a payroll process that is most ideal for your business, record the steps and disseminate them to your payroll employees to make sure that they are aware of their respective roles in the procedure.
+After you have come up with a payroll process that is most ideal for your business, record the steps using process documentation software and disseminate them to your payroll employees to make sure that they are aware of their respective roles in the procedure.

 Maintain a standard operating procedure for your payroll processing, detailing all the steps in payroll processing, such as the reporting and check handling procedures.
 It will also be advantageous for you to include instructions on manual ways to process payroll when emergencies arise.